 Germs: We find them everywhere—or they find us.
-It seems we can't avoid them.
-We spend
+It seems we can't stay away from them.

-a lot of time worrying about picking them up, sharing them, and losing them.
-But what
+We spend a lot of time worrying about picking them up, sharing them, and losing them.

 1. Germs are most likely to thrive in this room of the house:

 The correct answer is

 The answer is the kitchen, and the key is the word "thrive."
 Bathrooms generally host

 more bacteria and germs than kitchens, but most people know that and take proper precautions,

 such as cleaning with disinfectants.
 Bedrooms, even those where bedridden children

 sniffle from colds, don't hold the germs for long because cold viruses die quickly,